 Out on the fringes of the former USSR, in one little pocket of Eastern Europe, the trauma of the Soviet Empire's collapse has never quite been shaken off.
 Since 1990 a little-known strip of land between Ukraine and Moldova has encased itself in an isolated world where Lenin still looms large.
-It has its own border control, passports, currency and everything else you normally need to be a real country – including a population that's double the size of Iceland’s.
-Its Soviet credentials are impeccable: It's being run as a corrupt leader-cult lead by an elite of weapons smuggling crooks who'll sooner gut your face than quote Marx.
-Yet its sovereignty is recognised by no-one and therefore, it isn’t a real country.
+It has its own border control, passports, currency, and everything else you normally need to be a real country--including a population that's double the size of Iceland’s.
+Its Soviet credentials are impeccable: It's being run as a corrupt leader-cult lead by an elite group of weapons smuggling crooks who'll sooner gut your face than quote Marx.
+Yet its sovereignty is recognized by no one, and therefore it isn’t a real country.
 Its name is Transnistria, but in the eyes of the world, it simply isn't there.

-I headed out to Transnistria last September to help celebrate its twentieth anniversary and to hang out with a weapons smuggler and assassin wanted by Interpol.
+I headed out to Transnistria last September to help celebrate its 20th anniversary and to hang out with a weapons smuggler and assassin wanted by Interpol.

-Trasnistria’s birthday party was full of the tropes any good grand dictatorial spectacle requires: War veterans and government dignitaries carrying a flag down the central podium; kids out in force, waving banners and spinning choreographed gymnastic routines, convoys of display floats stuttering by and the city’s prettiest young hopefuls stood on top of tanks.
+Trasnistria’s birthday party was full of the tropes any grand dictatorial spectacle worth its weight in salt requires: War veterans and government dignitaries carrying a flag down the central podium; kids out in force, waving banners and spinning choreographed gymnastic routines, convoys of display floats stuttering by, and the city’s prettiest young hopefuls standing on top of tanks.

 For a small fake nation, there are an awful lot of soldiers...

 And pubescent boxers.